-Policy on Conflict of Interest and Post-Employment[201] and Values and Ethics Code for the Public Sector[202] for public servants
+Policy on Conflict of Interest and Post-Employment[198] and Values and Ethics Code for the Public Sector[199] for public servants

 These policies help public servants deal with "real, potential and apparent conflict of interest in situations during and after employment to maintain public trust and confidence in the impartiality and integrity of the public service."
-Public servants are required to prevent and avoid situations that "could give the appearance of a conflict of interest, results in a potential for a conflict of interest, or result in an actual conflict of interest" [203].
-According to the Policy on Conflict of Interest and Post-Employment, public servants must take all possible steps to recognize, prevent, report and resolve any real, apparent or potential conflicts of interests that might give rise to conflict of interest in relation to official duties.
+Public servants are required to prevent and avoid situations that "could give the appearance of a conflict of interest, results in a potential for a conflict of interest, or result in an actual conflict of interest" [200].
+According to the Policy on Conflict of Interest and Post-Employment, public servants must take all possible steps to recognize, prevent, report and resolve any real, apparent or potential conflicts of interest, and must report to the deputy head all outside activities, assets, liabilities and interests that might give rise to conflict of interest in relation to official duties.
 Public servants who are designated by the deputy heads as being at risk post-employment are subject to a one-year limitation period after leaving office and must report offers of employment to the deputy head.